SOS Children's Village Dosso

 Thousands of parents in Niger have seen their children die of hunger.
 Child malnutrition is more widespread than in any other African country.
 The Dosso region is deeply affected by the problem of desertification and extreme degradation and thus marked by widespread poverty.
 The area is strongly dependent on climatic factors, in particular precipitation.

 Frequent droughts and locust invasions make food insecurity one of the biggest development issues in and around Dosso.
 During periods of drought, the harvest only lasts for a few months and the local population is left with no money to buy food.
 Many families take their children out of school because they depend on the extra income generated by them.

-The majoritiy of Niger's poor live in rural areas of the country.
-The Dosso and Maradi regions are particularly hard hit by poverty: Taken together, they account for roughly two thirds of Niger's poor population.
+The majority of Niger's under pressured people live in rural areas of the country.
+The Dosso and Maradi regions are particularly hard hit by poverty: Taken together, they account for roughly two thirds of Niger's under pressured population.
 Although improving both child and maternal health has been a key priority of the government, figures continue to show a rather worrying picture.
 Child mortality in Dosso is higher than nearly anywhere else in the country.
 Niger's extremely high under-five-mortality rate is also closely linked to malaria infections.
 Malaria is endemic in the country and accounts for around half of child deaths under the age of five.
-Economic migration has also affected the area as many young Nigeriens leave the Dosso region in search of a better life in neighbouring Nigeria.
+Economic migration has also affected the area as many young Nigerians leave the Dosso region in search of a better life in neighboring Nigeria.